weijiekoh/malvarma/README.md

 the device, at least store it in a safe place and do not use it until you you empty your cold wallet of all funds and no longer use that address.

+## Want to buy me a coffee?

+Please send XMR to `4B4CBHf9qu8e67JWRYASFKTLT42fQCLHsDNDxzW71CjqRNtw8ZBN5rU1pPiVZEDPgv9rHfs23VpE9jpSrLpkWqmEQsbfj6i` to support the author - thank you!

 ## What is a cold wallet?

 If you wish to store moneroj [1] for a long period of time without spending